pangenome/odgi/docs/rst/tutorials/detect_complex_regions.rst

 Obtain the depth over the pangenome
 -----------------------------------

-To identify the repetitive sequences, we can analyze the **depth** in the graph.
-Here we define as **node depth** the number of times in which the node is crossed by all the paths present in the graph.
+To identify repetitive sequences, we analyze the **depth** in the graph.
+Here we define **node depth** as the number of times in which a node is crossed by all paths in the graph.

 To obtain the depth over the pangenome graph, execute: